loopbackio/loopback-next/_SPIKE_.md

    (extensions) contributing repository & controller builders.

-2. A new booter `ModelApiBooter` that loads all JSON files from `/public-models/{model-name}.config.json`, resolves model name into a model class (via Application context), finds model api builder using Extension/ExtensionPoint pattern and delegates the remaining work to the plugin.
+2. A new booter `ModelApiBooter` that loads all JSON files from `/model-endpoints/{model-name}.{api-flavour}-config.json`, resolves model name into a model class (via Application context), finds model api builder using Extension/ExtensionPoint pattern and delegates the remaining work to the plugin.
+The string `{api-flavour}` will be `rest` for the initial implementation, but we will also support values like `grpc` or `graphql` for protocols that may be implemented in the future.

 3. An official model-api-builder plugin for building CRUD REST APIs using `DefaultCrudRepository` implementation.
 The plugin is implemented inside the